rage/programming-23/data/part-10/3-oo-programming-techniques.md

 ## Overloading operators

 Python contains some specially named built-in methods for working with the standard arithmetic and comparison operators.
 The technique is called _operator overloading_.
-If you want to be able to use a certain operator on instances of self-defined classes, you can write a special method which returns the result of the operator.
+If you want to be able to use a certain operator on instances of self-defined classes, you can write a special method which returns the correct result of the operator.
 We have already used this technique with the `__str__` method: Python knows to look for a method named like this when a string representation of an object is called for.

 Let's start with the operator `>` which tells us if the first operand is greater than the second.
 The `Product` class definition below contains the method `__gt__`, which is short for *g*reater *t*han.
 This specially named method should return the correct result of the comparison.
-Specifically, it should return `True` if and only if the current object is greater than the object passed as an argument (by some criteria determined by the programmer).
+Specifically, it should return `True` if and only if the current object is greater than the object passed as an argument.
+The criteria used can be determined by the programmer.
 By _current object_ we mean the object on which the method is called with the dot `.` notation.

 ```python
 class Product: